Could Over-The-Counter Allergy Medications Be An Actual Answer To The Hellish Symptoms Of Perimenopause?

 by The Candidly Team

 Many of us in perimenopause are hungry for symptom relief.
-Hungry enough to look for solutions in weird places and eager to sound off on social media when we find them.
+Hungry enough to look for solutions in weird places and eager to tell each other about it when we find them.

-And that is why when we heard that many women have been posting about using allergy medication to help ease perimenopause symptoms, our itchy ears perked up.
+And that is why when we heard that many women have been posting about using allergy medications to help ease perimenopause symptoms, our itchy ears perked up.

 Could it actually work?

 We’re not going to make you scroll to the last sentence of this article for a conclusive answer.
-The biggest takeaway is as follows: while many women are reporting symptom relief on various social platforms (aka TikTok), these meds have not been studied for actual effectiveness in terms of perimenopause and therefore, are not an approved method of treatment.
+The biggest takeaway is as follows: Many women are reporting symptom relief, and many of them are doing so on various social media platforms, to the point that the story’s been covered by The New York Times, The Cut, and CNN to name a few places.
+While it’s true these allergy meds have not been studied for effectiveness in terms of perimenopause and therefore, are not an approved method of treatment, that doesn’t mean it’s not helping some women feel a lot better.

-“There are no randomized controlled trials of this approach for any of those conditions.
-Not for PMDD, not for endometriosis, not for perimenopause, not for menopause, not for pregnancy,” reported The Pause Life when speaking to Dr. Zachary Rubin, an allergist-immunologist and New York Times bestselling author of All About Allergies.
+While there are no randomized controlled trials of this approach to treating perimenopause and menopause, experts are not disregarding how it’s affecting women’s lives.
 “We have a clean mechanism, a long safety record for both medications, and a growing chorus of women saying it helped.
 That is enough to take the question seriously.
-It is not enough to declare this a treatment.”
+It is not enough to declare this a treatment,” reported The Pause Life when speaking to Dr. Zachary Rubin, an allergist-immunologist and New York Times bestselling author of All About Allergies.

 While we wait for science to catch up and give us more answers, a lot of us are left to wonder how seriously we should take this allergy med/antacid combination as a possible remedy for symptoms that exist here and now.

 First and foremost (and quite unsurprisingly), we should all take the age-old advice to talk to our doctors.
-One concern many experts express about potentially masking our symptoms with allergy medications is that we’ll fail to get to the crux of the issue, including any medical causes that command actual treatment and not just symptom relief.
+One concern experts express about potentially masking our symptoms with allergy medications is that we’ll fail to get to the crux of the issue, including any medical causes that command actual treatment and not just symptom relief.
+And, naturally, any new medication we introduce should be discussed with and overseen by our doctor anyway.

 In order to understand if histamine issues are a part of what’s driving our symptoms, Rubin recommends a series of steps that include looking for patterns and keeping a journal about what triggers and relieves symptoms, then taking that information to your doctor to help make sense of it.
 If they decide that trying allergy medication is the best course, you can go from there.
-But none of this is something to take into your own hands and self-diagnose - as social media might have us do from time to time.
-And we certainly should not go about creating any cocktail of medications without a doctor recommending and overseeing what we take.
+None of this is something to take into your own hands and self-diagnose.

 While allergy medicines and antacids may seem fairly safe when used for their intended purpose, “using them regularly and potentially over long periods for an unproven indication is different,” said Dr. Leana Wen, an adjunct associate professor at George Washington University in an interview with CNN Health.
 They can come with side effects or interact with various drugs so again, talking to your doctor is critical.

-Like so many things related to women’s health, we’re at the starting gate in terms of research, but perimenopausal relief and treatment options do exist, which is why speaking up about them needs to happen more and more.
-We wish articles like these could give you more answers here and now, but at the very least, we hope that they’ll help get us more answers in the near future.
+Like so many things related to women’s health, we’re at the starting gate in terms of research, but perimenopausal relief and treatment options do exist and all we can do is push for more and more.
+Consider this one more push, hopefully in the right direction.

 This article is for informational purposes only.
 It is not intended to be used in place of professional advice, medical treatment, or professional care in any way.
 This article is not intended to be and should not be a substitute for professional care, advice or treatment.
 Please consult with your physician or healthcare provider before changing any health regimen.
 This article is not intended to diagnose, treat, or prevent disease of any kind.
 Read our Terms & Conditions and Privacy Policy.